Asynchronous PHP vs. Synchronous

 The idea behind asynchronous PHP is to take full advantage of all available CPU cycles to boost PHP performance.
 It does this by keeping non-blocking I/O tasks running in the background, and letting the CPU process other tasks as it’s waiting for data and instructions needed to complete the I/O tasks.
 By making it possible for your applications to manage many requests at once, they can take full advantage of available hardware resources, which can boost ROI and service levels at the same time.

-How Do You Enable It?
+How Do You Enable Asynchronous PHP?

 By using extensions such as Swoole, or a framework for PHP such as ReactPHP, you can make it possible for your PHP applications to accept requests and responses asynchronously, using event loops.